stauren/vise-ssr/docs/tapable-hooks.md

 | Return Value | RenderResult |

 ### hooks.afterRender
-Tapped functions will be called one by one after render finishes, processing the result of a successful rendering or handle the error of a failed rendering.
+Tapped functions will be called in order after render finishes, processing the result of a successful rendering or handle the error of a failed rendering.
 Failed SSR could be downgraded to CSR here.
 Be careful of [hydration mismatch].